consento-org/crypto/Readme.md

 - `Handshake` - the process to connect two separate processes/devices resulting in a `Connection` for each process.
 - `SignVector` - operations on a `Channel` **may** be `vectored` with means that there is a new sign/verify keypair for every new message.
     The `SignVector` holds the `index` and current `sign` or `verify` key.
+- `Codec` - Data written by a reader or read by a writer will be transported binary (`Uint8Array`), a `Codec` specifies how an object read or written will be translated from/to binary data.

 ## Sending/Receiving encrypted messages